Swapnil-projects/project_Swapnil_Manna/README.md

 ## Project Structure
 - Training:
   - The dataset is split into training and validation sets.
   - Cross-validation was not used; the split remains constant.
-This is because of availability
+This is because of availability of large number of data.
   - Training progress is shown using tqdm loading bars.
   - The prediction is done on the validation dataset created.
 - Prediction (predict.py):
   - Displays blurred input, model output, and ground truth images sequentially.
   - To display more images, modify the `num_images` variable in `predict.py`.
   - After closing one displayed image, the next one will appear automatically.

  ## Trained Models

 The `checkpoints` folder contains trained model weights: